 Do we buy dreams about the future?
 Is someone constantly selling us dreams?
 Beware.
 Stick to your waking reality.
 Life does not happen in the future.
 Life happens NOW.

-There was one learned man.
+There was a learned man.
 Every evening, the learned man called the villagers and explained many complicated philosophical materials at length.
 People were awed at his knowledge.
 They went back home saying, “What a learned man!!!, we are lucky to have him here with us.”
 He was very intelligent and was quite shrewd as well.
 He very well knew how to manipulate the seekers who come to him, thirsting for guidance.
-He was a good business man.
+He was a good businessman.
 He used his power of speech to capture the hearts of the villagers and soon became their chieftain.
 His ego and arrogance grew along with his possessions and power.
-He also added a big title to his name and behaved like a spiritual master, as well as a renunciate.
-He started calling himself an Enlightened Master.
+He also added a big title to his name and behaved like a spiritual Master, as well as a renunciate.
+He started calling himself an enlightened Master.
 Instead of humility, his ego and arrogance increased.

 There was a poor old saint living close to his house.
 The villagers respected him.
 He lived on the food that the villagers gave him as alms.
-In return, he gave them his blessings and free advices.
+In return, he gave them his blessings and free advice.
 His very presence purified the people and premises.
 He wore torn clothes and lived in one room.
-During rainy season, water flowed inside drenching the whole room.
+During the rainy season, water flowed inside drenching the whole room.
 Even though he was in a pathetic condition, he had no complaints about anything.
-He accepted his life as it is.
-The learned man thought that it’s time he proved his worth in front of this saint too.
-He thought that it would add to his respectability and acceptance in the society, if the saint is on his side.
+He accepted his life as it was.
+The learned man thought that it was time he proved his worth in front of this saint too.
+He thought that it would add to his respectability and acceptance in the society if the saint was on his side.
 He arranged for the saint to live in a house close to his abode.
 The saint reluctantly agreed.
-He behaved as if this is the saints approval of his knowledge and stature.
+He behaved as if this was the saint’s approval of his knowledge and stature.
 The poor guy did not understand that the saint’s purpose was to put some real wisdom into him and make him benevolent to the villagers, rather than increasing his arrogance.
-The saint, with his divine presence, wanted to lighten the darkness of terrestrial vasanas of the learned man, and make him truly useful for the society.
-The society never actually needed the dull intellectual heaviness that he poured into them, profusely, everyday.
-It only added to their confusion and never did anyone get enlightened with it.
+The saint, with his divine presence, wanted to lighten the darkness of terrestrial vasanas of the learned man and make him truly useful for the society.
+The society never actually needed the dull intellectual heaviness that he poured into them, profusely, every day.
+It only added to their confusion and never got anyone enlightened with it.
 He himself was a pretender who never got enlightened.

 Once, during his regular evening session, a boy asked the learned man – “Sir, whom can we call truly healthy?”.
 The saint was also listening to this question.
-The learned man started explaining health and the status of being healthy, which he had read and remembered from various books.
+The learned man started explaining about health and the status of being healthy, which he had read and remembered from various books.
 He had only book knowledge to convey.
 The whole crowd was dissatisfied.
-Finally, the boy took permission and asked the same question to the saint who has always been a silent spectator of the drama.
-The saint slowly muttered: “One who eats in limit, One who sleeps in limit, One who acts in limit, One who is not prone to violent emotions, One whose needs are limited, One who never stands to prove anything, one who maintains equanimity, and one who is beyond duality- is the healthiest man in this whole world.
+Finally, the boy took permission and asked the same question to the saint who had always been a silent spectator of the drama.
+The saint slowly muttered: “One who eats in limit, one who sleeps in limit, one who acts in limit, one who is not prone to violent emotions, one whose needs are limited, one who never stands to prove anything, one who maintains equanimity, and one who is beyond duality – is the healthiest man in this whole world.
 Everyone understood clearly.
 They realized, true wisdom is simple.
 True spirituality is simplicity.
-It has nothing to do with craving for fame, acceptance and fortune.
-The whole group of listeners applauded at the saint’s wisdom.
+It has nothing to do with a craving for fame, acceptance, and fortune.
+The whole group of listeners applauded the saint’s wisdom.
 The learned man was also humbled in the most natural way.

 Our world is full of learned men who pretend to be saints.
 They have only book knowledge.
 They have no real experience.
 They themselves are blinded and they are leading the rest to the ocean of karmic quagmire.
 It is not in the looks.
-It is not in the words; but, it’s in the ability to deliver experience that a teacher becomes a real guru.
+It is not in the words; but, it’s in the ability to deliver experiences which makes a teacher become a real Guru.
 Transferable knowledge is aplenty.
 All one needs is a good memory.
-Transferring experience needs calibre and real mettle.
-This is the difference between an Acharya and a Guru.
-We call anybody with a white beard – GURU.
+Transferring an experience needs calibre and real mettle.
+This is the difference between an acharya and a Guru.
+We call anybody with a white beard – Guru.
 We even give them fancy titles.
 These acharyas need titles because they are insecure without it.
 But, where is the real mettle?
 Titles cannot guarantee stature.
-Stature has got to be earned only through generations of rigorous spiritual practice.
+Stature has got to be earned only through generations of rigorous spiritual practices.
 So is enlightenment.
 Enlightenment has to happen.
 It will happen only at the appointed time and space.
 Even if one does all the right spiritual practices, one cannot achieve enlightenment, until he is ripe and ready; until he is established in the beingness.
 Book knowledge is a big barrier.
 Ego is another barrier.
 Samskaaras are all barriers.
 When the vessel is completely empty, divinity fills in.
-Otherwise, this is another dream like all other dreams.
-Masters can deliver, but, masters deliver only when the pot is empty.
+Otherwise, this is another dream like all the other dreams.
+Masters can deliver, but, Masters deliver only when the pot is empty.
 Master appears to deliver.
 We need not go searching for one.

-I wish you eyes to see and recognize the real truth.
-If you choose color and glamor instead of the life transforming grace and miracle, it is purely your discretion.
+I wish your eyes to see and recognize the real truth.
+If you choose color and glamor instead of the life-transforming grace and miracle, it is purely your discretion.
 No need to regret.
 Just go ahead.
 The decision is always yours.

 As children, we pick up impressions from elders and continue to do so as we grow.
 Hence, it is important to “behave ourselves” as children are constantly watching and collecting impressions.

-Asking ourselves “So What” is only for confirming to ourselves that our best effort need to be accepted by our conscious mind and use this question to fight any guilt, if at all.
+Asking ourselves “So what” is only for confirming to ourselves that our best effort needs to be accepted by our conscious mind and use this question to fight any guilt, if at all.
 Being benevolent is important.
 Being compassionate is important too.
-Having these qualities intact within us, if we could not perform up to our expectation, just destroy the guilt with the question – “So What?”.
+Having these qualities intact within us, if we could not perform up to our expectation, just destroy the guilt with the question – “So what?”.